 Surveillance cameras monitor activity 24/7, ensuring a security presence overnight and during off-hours and holidays.

-A service such as live video monitoring combines video surveillance with on-call monitoring experts who can instantly verify alarms, respond to alerts, and notify law enforcement.
+live video monitoring combines video surveillance with on-call monitoring experts who can instantly verify alarms, respond to alerts, and notify law enforcement.

 There are various alarm systems and services designed to safeguard valuable equipment.
 Let’s examine several options that protect heavy equipment by enhancing the detection and response capabilities of construction sites and other outdoor security operations.